 - 7.5.1 A focused review is a quality improvement and peer review activity that involves an intensive, but non-adversarial, review of a Practitioner's performance to determine whether the Practitioner meets the standard of care, or whether the Practitioner may require additional education, training, or other appropriate action to improve performance and enhance quality of care and clinical outcomes or whether the Practitioner has competence in a specific privilege when UK HealthCare does not have documented evidence of such competence.
 Its goals are to assess and improve the Practitioner's clinical performance, rather than to discipline the Practitioner.
-However, the results of a focused review may lead to voluntary remediation and/or corrective action, where warranted. - 7.5.2 A focused review may be initiated under circumstances when a Practitioner's clinical performance, including but not limited to current competence, clinical skill, technique or judgment, clinical behavior or ability to perform a specific clinical privilege, is called into question, because of a single incident or evidence of a trend based on outcomes, mortality, morbidity, or other concerns and questions or when a Practitioner requests a specific privilege without documented evidence of competence in such privilege.
-A focused review shall be conducted for each initial request for privilege, each provisionally granted privilege and each change in delineation of privilege.
-57 - 7.5.3 Focused reviews may be initiated and conducted on the clinical service level.
-Focused reviews also may be initiated and conducted by the CMO Office, Credentials Committee, Medical Staff Executive Committee, or by an ad hoc committee appointed by the Medical Staff Executive Committee.
-The Credentials Committee is hereby expressly delegated the responsibility and authority to develop the criteria for conducting focused evaluations of members of the Medical Staff and Health Professionals Staff including, but not limited to, the method for establishing a monitoring plan specific to a requested privilege, the method for determining the duration of performance monitoring, the type of monitoring, the measures to be employed to resolve performance issues and the circumstances under which monitoring by an external source is required.
+However T, the results of a focused review may lead to collegial intervention, voluntary remediation and/or corrective action, where warranted. - 7.5.2 A focused review may be initiated under circumstances when a Practitioner's clinical performance, including but not limited to current competence, clinical skill, technique or judgment, clinical behavior or ability to perform a specific clinical privilege, is called into question, because of a single incident or evidence of a trend based on outcomes, mortality, morbidity, or other concerns and questions or when a Practitioner requests a specific privilege without documented evidence of competence in such privilege.
+A focused review shall be conducted for each initial request for privilege, each provisionally granted privilege and each change in delineation of privilege.58 - 7.5.3 Focused reviews may be initiated and conducted on at the clinical service level.
+Focused reviews also may be initiated and conducted by the CMO Office, the Credentials Committee, the Medical Staff Executive Committee, the Peer Review Committee as discussed in ARTICLE 8, or by an ad hoc committee appointed by the Medical Staff Executive Committee.
+The Medical Staff Executive Committee delegates to the Peer Review Committee the responsibility and authority to develop criteria for conducting focused evaluations of members of the Medical Staff and the Health Professional Staff including, but not limited to, the method for establishing a monitoring plan specific to a requested privilege, the method for determining the duration of performance monitoring, the type of monitoring, the measures to be employed to resolve performance issues and the circumstances under which monitoring by an external source is required.
 Monitoring may include concurrent or retrospective chart review, mandatory consultation, and/or direct observation.
-58
+Although the Peer Review Committee shall have general authority with respect to establishing and monitoring clinical peer review measures, the Medical Staff Executive Committee may delegate to the Credentials Committee such authority to establish clinical criteria and measures consistent with its responsibility for recommending initial appointments, reappointments and clinical privileges.59

-56 EP2, EP3, EP4, MS08.01.01
+57 EP2, EP3, EP4, MS.08.01.01